ytakano/baremetalisp/README.md

 ## Identifier

 - $ID
-  - a string whose first character is small
+  - a string whose first character is not captal (not 'A' to 'Z')
   - excludes "true" and "false"

 ## Type Identifier

 - $TID
-  - a string whose first character is captal
+  - a string whose first character is captal ('A' to 'Z')

 ## Primitive Type